opencog/link-grammar/README.md

 ./configure --disable-python-bindings
 ```

-The linkgrammar.py module provides a high-level interface in Python.
+The `linkgrammar.py` module provides a high-level interface in Python.
-The example.py and sentence-check.py scripts provide a demo,
+The `example.py` and `sentence-check.py` scripts provide a demo,
-and tests.py runs unit tests.
+and `tests.py` runs unit tests.

 Java Bindings
 -------------
-By default, the Makefiles attempt to build the Java bindings.
+By default, the `Makefile`s attempt to build the Java bindings.
 The use of the Java bindings is *OPTIONAL*; you do not need these if
 you do not plan to use link-grammar with Java.
 You can skip building
 the Java bindings by disabling as follows: